-In Equation 1, the a is the host in the network, $\delta(a)$ values - number of DNS requests created by the host a, $\pi(a)$ values - the number of unique IP addresses contacted by the a.
+In (1), the variable a represents a host in the network.
+The term $\delta(a)$ refers to the number of DNS requests generated by host a, while $\pi(a)$ represents the count of unique IP addresses contacted by host a.